-Black bass is in season through the winter in the northeast, when chef Nick Perkins and Katie Jackson from Hart’s say the fish are plumpest and at their best.
-But any similar white fish could work in this preparation, such as duarade, branzino, or red snapper.
+Black bass is in season through the winter in the northeastern United States, when chef Nick Perkins and Katie Jackson from Hart’s say the fish are plumpest and at their best.
+But any similar white fish works well in this whole roasted fish recipe, including duarade, branzino, or red snapper.
 “Since, with whole fish, you’re already contending with so much when picking it apart and eating it, it’s really nice to serve it with a homey, simple side.”
 He and chef Katie Jackson choose warm potatoes, broken apart and served with an olive-y salsa verde.

 Featured in: An Eye-Opening Look at the Feast of the Seven Fishes